Refinance Your Mortgage To Avoid Foreclosure: Understanding Your Options

 It's theoretically possible to refinance your mortgage to avoid foreclosure by getting into a more affordable payment, but you have to do so before you enter foreclosure.
-Additionally, for the best chance of approval, you’ll do so before you’ve missed any payments.
-We realize there are many situations where that’s not feasible.
+Additionally, for the best chance of approval, you’ll have to do so before you’ve missed any payments.
+We know that this isn’t always feasible, unfortunately.

-The good news is you may have options to work things out and stay in your home.
+The good news is you may still have options within the different types of refinance options to work things out and stay in your home.
 If you think you’re in danger of missing payments on your mortgage, the key is early communication with your mortgage servicer.
-Your mortgage servicer is the entity that collects your monthly mortgage payment.
-This may or may not be the lender you originated your loan with.
+This may or may not be the lender that originated your loan, but because your mortgage servicer is the entity that collects your monthly payments, you’ll want to talk with them directly.
 The earlier you can get in communication with them, the better.
 If you wait too long in an attempt to avoid the problem, it can make the situation worse.

 Can I Refinance While In Foreclosure?